Freedom to roam

 Hikers at Kinder Downfall, Derbyshire, England.
 Kinder Scout was the site of a mass trespass in 1932.

-The freedom to roam, or everyone's right, every person's right or everyman's right, is the general public's right to access certain public or privately owned land, lakes, and rivers for recreation and exercise.
-The right is sometimes called the right of public access to the wilderness or the right to roam.
+The freedom to roam or right to roam, also called everyone's right, every person's right or everyman's right, is the general public's right to access certain public or privately owned land, lakes, and rivers for recreation and exercise.
+The right is sometimes called the right of public access to the wilderness.

-In Austria, Belarus, Estonia, Finland, Iceland, Latvia, Lithuania, Norway, Scotland, Sweden, Switzerland and the Czech Republic, the freedom to roam takes the form of general public rights which are sometimes codified in law.
+In Austria, Belarus, the Czech Republic, Estonia, Finland, Iceland, Latvia, Lithuania, Norway, Scotland, Sweden, and Switzerland, the freedom to roam takes the form of general public rights which are sometimes codified in law.
 The access is ancient in parts of Northern Europe and has been regarded as sufficiently fundamental that it was not formalised in law until modern times.
 However, the right usually does not include any substantial economic exploitation, such as hunting or logging, or disruptive activities, such as making fires and driving offroad vehicles.

 In countries without such general rights, there may be a network of rights of way, or some nature reserves with footpaths.